Skip to main content

 Query Only Required Fields

--- ❌ Query all fields
+-- Not recommended: query all fields

 SELECT * FROM dataset_orders

--- ✅ Query only required fields
+-- Recommended: query only required fields

 SELECT id, order_date, total_amount FROM dataset_orders